xJonathanLEI/substrate-contracts-workshop/0/deploying-your-contract.md

 ## Putting Your Code on the Blockchain

-With your Substrate development node running, you can go back to the [Polkadot UI](https://polkadot.js.org/apps/) where you will be able to interact with your blockchain.

-Open the specially designed **Contracts** section of the UI.
+Open the specially designed **Upload** section of the Canvas UI.

-In the **Code** section, select **"Upload Wasm"**.

-In the popup, select a _deployment account_ with some account balance, like `Alice`.
-In _compiled contract WASM_, select the `flipper.wasm` file we generated.
-For the _contract's metadata_, select the JSON file.
+Use the dropdown to select a _deployment account_ with some account balance, like `Alice`.
+Enter a name for the contract in the input field.
+Provide the `flipper.wasm` and `metadata.json` files as the Wasm blob and optional ABI, respectively.

 ![Contracts code page for deploying Flipper](./assets/flipper-code-page.png)

-After you press **Upload** and **Sign and Submit** the extrinsic, a new block is formed and a system event is emitted with `contracts.PutCode`.
+Click **Upload** and then **Sign & Submit** on the confirmation page.

+This should emit a `contracts.PutCode` event.
 If the transaction succeeds you will get an `system.ExtrinsicSuccess` event and your WASM contract will be stored on your Substrate blockchain!

 ![An image of events from Flipper code upload](./assets/flipper-upload-events.png)

-> **Note:** If you get a `system.ExtrinsicFailed` error message, you may not have allowed enough gas to execute the call.
-You can verify that this is the cause by looking at the logs in the terminal.
-This may occur on this or any subsequent contract instantiations or calls.

 ## Creating an Instance of Your Contract

 Smart contracts exist as an extension of the account system on the blockchain.
 Thus creating an instance of this contract will create a new `AccountId` which will store any balance managed by the smart contract and allow us to interact with the contract.

-You will notice on the **Code** tab there is a new object that represents our smart contract.
+After you uploaded the contract in the previous step, a confirmation screen displays the information that represents our smart contract.
 We now need to deploy our smart contract to create an **instance**.
-Press the **"Deploy"** button on the flipper contract.
+Press the **"Deploy Code"** button on the confirmation screen.

-To instantiate our contract we just need to give this contract account an _endowment_ of `10 Units` in order to pay the storage rent and again set the _maximum gas allowed_ to value(`1,000,000`):
+To instantiate our contract, accept the default options to give this contract account an _endowment_ of `1000 Units` in order to pay the storage rent and set a _maximum gas allowed_ value of `1000000`:

 ![An image of the Contracts Instance Page](./assets/flipper-instance-page.png)